splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - Service-based alert routing
      - See :ref:`ii-configure-alert-routing`.

    * - Manage which alerts create an incident and how alerts are grouped into incidents.
-Use alert severity to determine if an incident is created and also group alerts by time period.
+Use alert severity to determine if an incident is created and group alerts by time period.
      - Alert grouping
      - See :ref:`ii-configure-alert-grouping`.